Health Inspector: Education & Career Requirements

 Most municipalities require environmental health specialists to renew their registration with a requirement to complete continuing education credits to be eligible for renewal.
 Registration renewal typically takes place every 1-2 years and requires 12-15 hours of continuing education per calendar year.
 Continuing education providers may include government agencies, non-profit professional organizations and accredited universities.

-Related to Health Inspector: Educational Requirements for a Career in Health Inspection
+Related to Health Inspector: Education & Career Requirements

 - Recently Updated